SaaS Eats Everything... Including the World of Finance

 We believe the basics shouldn’t require manual labor.

 Your team should be able to focus on being strategic with what they already know, not on constantly trying to make sure the numbers are right across the business.
 Those basics deserve to be handled automatically by a software tool, not through manual effort from your employees.

 We believe the tools in your finance stack should be connected.

 Mission critical data should flow freely from each system, pulled from where it needs to be into an engine that consolidates insights —automatically.
 There should be no room for errors when it comes to getting data from one system into another, and your team shouldn’t have to manually fix new numbers in multiple locations every time there’s an update somewhere.

 When your tools are interconnected, you should be able to see that holistic big picture you desire in one place.
 And that doesn’t just apply to finance tools in your business.
-It applies to any system that produces data that affects your P&L. That means sales and marketing tools, contracts closing, paid media spend, etc. should all be in one place, so that big picture is actually representative of your business as a whole.
+It applies to any system that produces data that affects your SaaS P&L. That means sales and marketing tools, contracts closing, paid media spend, etc. should all be in one place, so that the big picture is actually representative of your business as a whole when you do P&L management.
 You need to be able to see overarching reporting and metrics from disparate systems in one place to be effective.
 And we believe you should be able to do just that.